 Alembong.
 A word that, in its modern aftertaste, carries the sly curl of a lip: flirt, coquette, frivolous.
-Jerome Lorico, a renowned Filipino fashion designer, draws inspiration from these historical and anthropological nuances to redefine Philippine fashion.
 Historically and anthropologically, before the weight of colonization and the catechism of virtue, it was something else: a shimmer in the air, the sparkle of a young Filipina’s wit, the quicksilver daring of laughter that refuses to bow.
 Alembong was ebullience itself, a feminine street-smartness that brightened the barangay.

 Jerome Allen Lorico’s visionary narrative, Alembong, is a celebration and a provocation—fashion that speaks in the rich dialect of memory, culture, and untamed creativity.